carahuor/mission-mars-game/README0.md

 # Starter Code
 This branch is meant to display the starter code used to build this project.
 Comments on the JavaScript and HTML files distinguish sources of the starter code.
+Files with 0 indicate the starter code files.

 ## Replit.com p5.js Starter Code
 p5.js